hello, Janika_

 Rule of thumb

 If you find yourself typing the same instructions twice, that’s a skill waiting to happen.
-Part 2 will show you how to make them.
+The playbook already holds the ones this workshop needs, and Part 2 hands them to you.

 Chapter 15 · How to talk to Claude